next-exp/sw-docs/docs/source/prodflow.rst

 ------------
 Simulations do not produce directly **RWF**, for that reason is required to run additional cities in the production flow.
 The first type of data format that is constructed from NEXUS files is *True Waveforms* (**TWF**, in photoelectrons).
 To construct them is necessary to take into account **which type of simulation** is used.
 NEXUS simulations can be produced including sensors information, like time and detected charge of the sensors (*full simulation*) or just with the information from the true hits of deposit energy (*fast simulations*).
-Depending of this output, a different reconstruction chain will need to be implemented: **Buffy** or **Detsim**.
+Depending of this output, a different reconstruction chain will need to be implemented: :doc:`buffy` or :doc:`detsim`.

    .. image:: images/prodflow_nexus_TWF.png
      :width: 850

-**Detsim** files require of Lighttables and PSFs.
+:doc:`detsim` files require of Lighttables and PSFs.
 The ones created for official production can be found in :doc:`production`.
 Otherwise, a review about how they can be created can be found in "How to :ref:`lighttables`".

 Once **TWFs** are created, the simulation production flow take a different way depending on **which type of detector** is simulated.
 This is caused by the fact that some of the geometries do not have electronic parameters included in their database.
 It currently happens for NEXT-100 and NEXT-FLEX geometries.
-In that case, we produce **pmaps** directly using **Hypathia** (pseudo-**RWF** are created on the fly but not stored).
+In that case, we produce **pmaps** directly using :doc:`hypathia` (pseudo-**RWF** are created on the fly but not stored).
 These pseudo-rwf contain only gaussian electronic noise and gain fluctuations in the PMTs while SiPMs have the same processing.
-For detectors with the electronic parameters included (like DEMOPP or NEXT-White), we can transform **TWF** into **RWF** using **Diomira**.
+For detectors with the electronic parameters included (like DEMOPP or NEXT-White), we can transform **TWF** into **RWF** using :doc:`diomira`.

   .. image:: images/prodflow_TWF_pmaps.png
     :width: 850